skillrepos/huggingface/labs.md

-# Generative AI for Developers Deep Dive
+# Working with HuggingFace
-## Understanding key Gen AI concepts - full-day workshop
+## Understanding the "GitHub" of LLMs: half-day workshop
 ## Session labs
-## Revision 2.3 - 08/07/24
+## Revision 1.0 - 10/14/24

 **Follow the startup instructions in the README.md file IF NOT ALREADY DONE!**